Screening for Breast Cancer

 There are 3 main tests to screen women for breast cancer.
 Not all organizations recommend these methods, but you may choose to do them after you discuss the risks, harms, and benefits with your doctor.
 These include:

-American Cancer Society recommendations for early breast cancer detection in women without breast symptoms.
+American Cancer Society recommendations for the early detection of breast cancer.
 American Cancer Society website.
-Available at:
+Available at: https://www.cancer.org/cancer/breast-cancer/screening-tests-and-early-detection/american-cancer-society-recommendations-for-the-early-detection-of-breast-cancer.html.
+Updated October 9, 2017.
+Accessed December 21, 2018.

 10/23/2009 DynaMed Systematic Literature Surveillance: http://www.dynamed....
 Nothacker M, Duda V, Hahn M, et al. Early detection of breast cancer: benefits and risks of supplemental breast ultrasound in asymptomatic women with mammographically dense breast tissue.
 A systematic review.
 BMC Cancer.
 2009;9:335.